 Your appointments are valuable as is the time you commit to servicing them.
 Good screening and qualifying technology can limit the potential for poorly invested time.

 The phone seems to never quit ringing at times.
 Your customers want to know the status of their applications.
 After putting on a smiling face, you kindly tell them that the application is being processed.

 That’s potentially the best case scenario.
 More often than not, you’re tracking down pieces of information that are missing from the application.

-Rather than risk mis-communication 4 time better spent doing other important tasks, how are virtual agent software can communicate the information your customers need when they need it.
+Rather than risk mis-communication for time better spent doing other important tasks, out Virtual Agent software can communicate the information your customers need when they need it.

 High demand programs and services almost always result in customers not getting an appointment when they finally discovered that they needed one.
 The implications can get complicated when both you and your customers are interested in a fair and effective way to keep up with demand that has not yet been served.

 Waiting lists, when handled systematically, can be a good solution.
 Without them, the phone seems to never quit ringing with customers asking if and when they can be served.
 When waiting lists are in place, you and your customers can feel that you both are doing all you can to get the job done.

 Rather than risk malcontent and frustration, wait listing can methodically capture and record what you and your customers need to move forward.